stevenrskelton/build-action-file-receiver/README.md

 ```

 Running this GitHub Action will compile your code, upload the artifact to GitHub Packages, then upload the artifact to
-the `PUT_URI` destination, and optionally execute a server-side script.
+the `PUT_URI` destination, and the receiver server optionally execute a server-side script.

 ## Server-side Receiver Install

-Compile this project, and run using appropriate command line arguments:
+This program is configured via command line arguments:

 ### Command Line Arguments